 One may wonder how difficult or easy it is to diagnose Avoidant Personality Disorder.
 But with the presence of symptoms, a healthcare provider begins by performing a complete medical history evaluation, leading to a physical examination.
 In the absence of laboratory tests to particularly diagnose avoidant personality disorders, or personality disorders in general, the doctor might use multiple diagnostic tests to rule out physical illness as the cause of the symptoms.

-In the absence of any physical causes of the symptoms, the doctor might refer to a psychologist, a psychiatrist, or other healthcare professionals especially trained to diagnose and suggest treatment for mental illness.
+In the absence of any physical causes of the symptoms, the doctor might refer to a psychologist, a psychiatrist, or other healthcare professionals specially trained to diagnose and suggest treatment for mental illness.
 Psychologists and psychiatrists employ specially designed interviews and assessment tools to assess a person for a personality disorder such as avoidant personality disorder.

-Treating people with personality disorders is challenging because people suffering from this condition have deep-rooted thought patterns and behavior that probably exist for many years.
+Treating people with personality disorders is challenging because people suffering from this condition have deep-rooted thought patterns and behavior that have probably existed for many years.
 Still, those experiencing avoidant personality disorder have the propensity to be suitable candidates for treatment because their ailment causes a considerable amount of distress, and most of them are willing to develop relationships.
 This desire motivates people suffering from avoidant personality disorder to follow their treatment procedures religiously.
-The therapies that are used for the treatment of APD include -
+The therapies that are used for the treatment of APD include –

 It is a form of talk therapy that helps you gain awareness of your unconscious thought process, past experiences, and how they influence your current behavior.